Holiday Closure: 23 Dec – 14 Jan

 Making Strategic Decisions

 When considering these options, asset managers should conduct a comprehensive lifecycle cost analysis.
-While rebuilds require higher initial investment, the extended asset life and reduced maintenance costs often provide superior value over a 20-to-50-year horizon.
+While rebuilds require higher initial investment, the extended asset life and reduced maintenance costs often provide superior value over a 20 to 50 year horizon.
 The predictability of new construction also simplifies asset management planning and budgeting processes.

+Usage patterns and future demands should factor into decision making.
 Growing areas or changing demographics may require completely different designs than existing facilities can accommodate.
-Modern rebuilds can incorporate sustainable design principles that reduce operational costs and environmental impact over the facility's lifespan.
+Modern rebuilds can incorporate sustainable design principles that reduce operational costs and environmental impact over the facility’s lifespan.

 Summing Up